radixsh/quartz/README.md

 ## general info
 i created bitz for three reasons:
 * to learn a bit of javascript to complement my basic understanding of html and css,
-* to apply what i learned in class studying java (and learning some git) this past year, and
+* to apply what i learned in apcsa in junior year, and
 * to have fun creating a bot for friends in the summer.

-i could've chosen to learn python and use that to write bitz, but to be honest it was hard enough figuring out the discord api already, as well as fun enough learning where exactly my java knowledge ends and the discord.js documentation (and stack overflow wisdom!) begins.
+i could've chosen to learn python and use that to write bitz, but to be honest it was hard enough figuring out the discord api already, as well as fun enough learning how to use the discord.js documentation (and stack overflow wisdom!) to do what i wanted to do.

 ## features
 * convenient message mass-deletion (honestly, that feature is missing from discord)
-* intuitive poll creation (another feature missing from discord)
+* poll creation (another feature missing from discord)
 * anyone can `!echo` anything, which is a good feature for pseudo-anonymity and general shenanigans
 * bonus: will train you to use uwuspeak more often